-Internal Audit will undertake a further independent review of the annual governance review process and preparation of the AGS.
-The outcome of this independent review will be included in the final AGS.
+Internal Audit have undertaken a further independent review of the annual governance review process and preparation of the AGS.
+The outcome of this independent review provided a positive assurance opinion.
+The audit confirmed the AGR process is well embedded and therefore all statutory timescales are met.

-We also acknowledge that it is appropriate to further examine the actual annual governance review process to ensure the process is robust and that we prepare an open and transparent Annual Governance Statement.
-This will be undertaken over the Autumn to influence the 2023/34 process through the Governance and Ethics Board and SMT.
+We are constantly reviewing the annual governance review process to ensure it remains robust, and embedded with Business Units, and that we therefore prepare an open and transparent Annual Governance Statement.
+A review of the process will be undertaken over the Autumn to influence the 2023/24 process through the Governance and Ethics Board and SMT.

-12. Governance Action Plan
+13. Governance Action Plan

-The Governance Action Plan (Appendix 1) comprises the actions from the 2021/22 AGS Action Plan and the issues arising from the 2022/23 process.
+The Governance Action Plan (Appendix 1) comprises the actions carried forward from the 2021/22 AGS Action Plan and the issues arising from the 2022/23 process.
 The action plan has two parts: